Song-singing, Kernow-loving, Smile-raising …….… Beauties!

 Whilst entertaining for pleasure, they have raised thousands of pounds for local charities and significant donations have been made to “The Cove” Cancer Centre in Truro and to the RNLI.
 Cornwall Blood Bikes (who, in total, have received more than £10,000) are the group’s current charity.

 Oll an Gwella have been delighted to accept invitations to sing at numerous shows and festivals.
 In 2016 they represented Cornwall at the “Festival Interceltique” in Lorient, Brittany, with 16 performances over a 10-day period, singing to many of the 700,000 visitors attending.
 In a 12-week period in the summer of 2018, they showed their versatility, with lyrics in Cornish, Welsh and French, as they entertained at the Royal Cornwall Agricultural Show; organised a sea-shanty cruise down the river Fal; performed in Cornish at the Gorsedh Kernow cultural festival; auditioned for “Britains got Talent”, performed at a charity concert in Pontypridd and opened the main stage at “Boardmasters” Music Festival, singing a specially commisioned George Ezra number.
-They have exported their distinctive harmonies across England and Wales and invites to France saw other performances in St Malo, Dinard and Dinan.
-They have shown themselves to be equally at home singing on elaborate festival sound stages, on the deck of the “Cutty Sark” or in retirement homes and nursing homes.
+They have exported their distinctive harmonies across England and Wales and invites to France saw other performances in St Malo, Dinard and Dinan (as well as Lorient).
+They have shown themselves to be equally at home singing on elaborate festival sound stages, on the deck of the “Cutty Sark” or in Cathedrals, Schools, retirement homes and nursing homes.
 They have broadcast live on local radio and have been recorded by “Spotlight” for BBC Television.
-2019 sees them singing at the UK’s most popular Charity Garden Day when they are performing in April at Tregothnan Gardens for iSight Cornwall and in May they were appointed as stewards at the Cornwall International Male Choral Festival as choirs visited Healey’s Cider Farm for an informal day of songs and smiles.
+April 2019 saw them singing at the UK’s most popular Charity Garden Day when they performed at Tregothnan Gardens for iSight Cornwall and in May they were appointed as stewards at the Cornwall International Male Choral Festival as choirs visited Healey’s Cider Farm for an informal day of songs and smiles.
 They are often engaged to perform at weddings and funerals, offering bespoke performances and they volunteer to sing in “Memory Cafes”, nursing-homes and schools where their choral workshops encourage children’s singing.